 THE HISTORY OF THE SOUFFLÉ

 According to the Oxford Companion to Food, custards, puddings, and pies have been made since Medieval times, and Renaissance European cooks used whisked egg whites—a critical component of the soufflé—in a variety of dishes.
-But it was not until the 17th century that chefs perfected meringue, a technique that then enabled them to develop the soufflé.
+But it wasn’t until the 17th century that chefs perfected meringue, a technique that then enabled them to develop the soufflé.

 The great chef and restaurateur Antoine Beauvilliers, who opened the first “real” restaurant* in Paris in 1782, was possibly serving soufflés at that date; his L’Art du Cuisinier, published in 1814, includes recipes.